alexiaales/SpotitPy/README.md

 ```
 ### Parameter setting

-The user should define these parameters before running.
+The user should specify the parameters before running.
 In case the user doesn't specify all of the parameters the default ones will be used.
 The default parameters have been set as following: tracking space: 5px , sigma: 2 , percentiles(both) : 90 , ch0: 1, ch1: 2, ch2: 3, noise level: 3 and the output files will be called 'result.xlsx/result.pdf'

 | Options | Description |
 | ---| :--------:|